James Bond: You see, there's the "reply" button, and there is the "reply all" button.

 - House of Mouse had Mickey, trying to figure out how to work his new fax machine, sending a love letter to Minnie and an insulting note to Mortimer through it.
 When he discovers that Mortimer got the love letter, he urgently tries to get the fax Minnie received away from her.
 At the end, it turns out that the fax Minnie was carrying was written by Daisy and was wholly unrelated to anything Mickey wrote; the insulting letter actually wound up in the hands of Roy Disney.

 - MAD segment "James Bond: Reply All" started off when M accidentally sent an embarrassing video of Raoul Silva to every spy in the world, including Silva, who is determined to eliminate everyone who received it.
 Among the casualties: Agent Cody Banks, Ethan Hunt, and Perry.

-- Phineas and Ferb- An eregrious "evil scheme" of Doof's was to hoist a giant magnet over his new girlfriend's house in order to erase some long, rambling messages during their "relationship bump".
+- Phineas and Ferb- An egregious "evil scheme" of Doof's was to hoist a giant magnet over his new girlfriend's house in order to erase some long, rambling messages during their "relationship bump".

-- In another episode, Candice desperately attempts to keep Jeremy from checking his phone before he sees the derp-tastic pictures she accidently sent him.
+- In another episode, Candice desperately attempts to keep Jeremy from checking his phone before he sees the derp-tastic pictures she accidentally sent him.

 - The Looney Tunes Show: In "You've Got Hate Mail", Daffy accidentally sends a hate-filled email to everyone he knows (except Porky).
 He then attempts to delete the email from Tina's computer before she can read it.